 Social media typically fulfils a wider brief in fast-growth markets like China than in the West.
 However, our data suggests change is coming.
 Compared to 2020, people in North America are more likely to log onto platforms with commercial activities in mind.
+Short-form video is most popular, but long-form lands well with Gen Z

 Outside China, 61% of social media users say they view or create a story on Snapchat, Instagram, or Facebook at least monthly, and there's been a rise in engagement with Reels.
 It's not all about bitesize content though - Gen Z are just as likely to be watching 20+ minute videos as they are <4 minute ones.
+Social buying has made a lot of headway and is set to spread